moq-wg/moq-transport/draft-lcurley-warp.md

 Each GoP can be decoded independently and thus can be transmitted independently.
 It is also safe to drop the tail of the GoP (in decode order) without causing decode errors.

-A layer MAY consist of an entire GoP.
+A segment MAY consist of an entire GoP.
-A layer MAY consist of multiple sequential GoPs.
+A segment MAY consist of multiple sequential GoPs.

-Our example GoP structure would be split into three layers.
+Our example GoP structure would be split into three segments.

 ~~~
-     layer 1         layer 2      layer 3
+    segment 1       segment 2    segment 3
 +---------------+---------------+---------
 | I  P  B  P  B | I  P  B  P  B | I  P  B
 +---------------+---------------+---------